Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Discussion

-Altogether, the evaluation results shows that in uncompressed evaluation settings, the evaluation corpora and measures could identify bias in the transformer based model ViT, such as bias in pairs involving light skin female groups e.g., bias in light skin female vs. dark skin male, dark skin female vs. light skin female, etc. Also, the bias analysis in ViT shows that Real images of light skin females have a very high probability of being misclassified as GAN images and GAN images of dark skin females have a very high probability of being misclassified as Real images.
-Whereas the uncompressed setting could not identify any bias in the CvT and the Swin transformer based models.
-Whereas, the compressed evaluation setting is able to identify high bias in all three transformer based models, particularly in the class GAN.
-In the compressed evaluation setting, bias is identified in the intersectional domain for ViT and Swin transformer, and bias is identified in gender, race, affect, and intersectional domains for CvT.
-That is, the model bias is observed to be impacted by image compression.
-Moreover, the model bias identified in the uncompressed setting is observed to be amplified in the compressed setting, particularly for the class GAN.
+The bias evaluation results show that in uncompressed evaluation settings, the evaluation corpora and measures could identify bias in the ViT based forensic classifier model, such as, bias in pairs involving light skin female groups e.g., bias in light skin female vs. dark skin male, dark skin female vs. light skin female, etc. Also, bias analysis in ViT based model shows other interesting inferences such as, Real images of light skin females have a very high probability of being misclassified as GAN images, and GAN images of dark skin females have a very high probability of being misclassified as Real images.
+However, the uncompressed setting could not identify any bias in the CvT and the Swin transformer based models.